Our specimen collection

 Specimen collected by Banks and Solander from the Endeavour River, Queensland, Cook's voyage 1770

 The Queensland Herbarium houses the state’s flora collections, comprising more than 911,000 specimens, and associated data, of mainly Queensland species of plants, fungi and algae.
-The Queensland Herbarium collections are internationally recognised under Index Herbariorum as BRI.
+The Queensland Herbarium collections are internationally recognised with Index Herbariorum under the code BRI.
 The Queensland Herbarium is a CITES registered institution.

-Botanists and members of the public contribute thousands of specimens to the herbarium collection each year, representing new species, new naturalisations, and new distribution records of both native and naturalised plant species.
+Botanists and members of the public contribute thousands of specimens to the herbarium collection each year, helping to document new species, new naturalisations, and new distribution records of both native and naturalised plant species.

-Each specimen is labelled with the collector, date of collection, location and habitat it was found in and the plant’s features, such as bark and flower colour.
-This information is recorded in a database and is available through Australasian Virtual Herbarium.
-Contact us for detailed label information.
+Each specimen is labelled with the collector, date of collection, location, habitat information, and the plant’s features, such as bark and flower colour.
+This information is recorded in a database and is available through the Australasian Virtual Herbarium.

 Find out how to collect specimens (PDF, 3.5MB) to make sure the specimens are collected, preserved and submitted to our requirements.